Homemade Peach Preserves

 Difference between jam, jelly, marmalade and preserves

-Jelly- is made from fruit juice that all fruit has been removed from, pectin, sugar, and lemon juice.
-It is for the most part clean and well holds its shape on a spoon.
+Jelly- is made from fruit juice that all fruit has been removed from and, pectin, sugar, and lemon juice have been added in.
+It is, for the most part, clear and will hold its shape on a spoon.

-Jam- is made from fruit that has been crushed fruit, sugar, pectin, and lemon juice.
+Jam- is made from fruit that has been crushed with sugar, pectin, and lemon juice added to it.
 It is a lot like jelly but will have some pulp in it, but will not have any chunks of fruit in it.

-Preserves- is made from large piece of fruit, sugar, and sometimes pectin and is cooked to down to make syrup to hold the fruit in.
-It is not sooth and will have piece of fruit in it.
+Preserves- is made from a large piece of fruit, sugar, and sometimes pectin and is cooked to down to make a syrup to hold the fruit in.
+It is not smooth and will have a piece of fruit in it.

 About Homemade Peach Preserves

-I’m a big peach lover, and every summer I stock up and make peach preserves, just so I can enjoy my peaches all year long.
-In y peach preserves I use cinnamon, because I like peaches and cinnamon together, but if you do you can leave it out.
-You can also add more or less sugar to taste depending on how sweet your peaches are.
+Now I'm a huge peach lover, every summer I stock up and make Peach Preserves, just so I can enjoy my peaches all year long.
+In my peach preserves I use cinnamon because I like peaches and cinnamon togather}, but if you do not you can leave it out.
+Also, you can add more or less sugar to taste depending on how sweet your peaches are.

-I love to hear from y’all so please feel free to leave question, comments, or to leave your favorite way to enjoy peach preserves below in comments.
+please feel free to leave a question, comments, or to leave the way to enjoy peach preserves below in comments.